thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 The `template0` and `template1` databases were also created during initialization.
 When a new database is created, it's actually a copy of these template databases.
 So it's a good idea to leave these alone.
 See the [Template Databases](https://www.postgresql.org/docs/current/static/manage-ag-templatedbs.html) article in the PostgreSQL documentation to learn more about them.

+Additionally, the default encoding for a PostgreSQL database is `UTF8`.
+Using the same character encoding throughout your web application is essential for preventing data corruption.
+You can safely ignore the `Collate`, `Ctype`, and `Access Priviledges` columns for now.

 Most database-driven web applications use multiple databases, one for each environment.
 To create a database for the fictitious Movie Junkies web app from earlier, run the following command.

 ```shell